AxelDavid45/charts-telecom/README.md

 ```bash
 # Installs development tools
 npm install
 ```

-## Usage
+## Usage 🤯

+- If you want to see the project working you can run the command `npm run start`, this will create a localserver in your computer running on port 3000 by default unless you indicate another one.
+You should have installed Node LTS.

-If you only want to see the web site you can open the `index.html` in your browser.
+- If you only want to see the website without bootstraping any server, open the `index.html` file on your browser.

-Licensed under MIT
+License: MIT

-Author: Axel Espinosa
+Author💻: Axel Espinosa